Wondering if the Attack on Titan

-Based on a thorough analysis of official publications and creator statements, this guide provides a complete explanation of the manga’s conclusion.
-You’ll discover exactly how the manga ended, how it compares to the anime’s finale, and why the ending sparked so much debate.
+Based on a thorough analysis of official publications and creator statements, this guide provides a complete explanation of the

 Key Facts

-- Anime Adaptation Complete: The anime series also concluded, with its final episode airing in November 2023, adapting the manga’s ending.
+manga concluded its 11-year run on April 9, 2021, with the publication of Chapter 139.- Anime Adaptation Complete: The anime series also concluded, with its final episode airing in November 2023, adapting the

-- Core Ending Event: The climax involves Mikasa Ackerman killing Eren Yeager to halt “The Rumbling,” a world-ending event he initiated.
+manga ‘s ending.- Core Ending Event: The climax involves Mikasa Ackerman killing Eren Yeager to halt “The Rumbling,” a world-ending event he initiated.

-- No Direct Sequel: Creator Hajime Isayama has confirmed there are no plans for a sequel, though several official spinoff prequels and parodies exist.
+manga ‘s ending was met with a highly polarized fan reaction, with major criticisms focused on character motivations and pacing.- No Direct Sequel: Creator Hajime Isayama has confirmed there are no plans for a sequel, though several official spinoff prequels and parodies exist.

 Is the Attack on Titan Manga Really Over?

 The story of Eren Yeager, his friends, and their struggle for freedom against the Titans has a clear beginning, middle, and end.
 There are no ongoing chapters or plans to extend the main storyline.
-While the anime adaptation concluded later, in November 2023, it adapted the events from the manga’s finale, solidifying the story’s end across both mediums.
-For fans seeking closure, the story is unequivocally done.
+While the anime adaptation concluded later, in November 2023, it adapted the events from the

 How Did the Attack on Titan Manga End in Chapter 139?